T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders: Computational Experiments

 \section{Computational Experiments}

-This section explores three different physical systems that we train the SHRED models on to perform next-step state prediction.
-These dynamical systems come from different physical scales such as particle physics and global weather phenomena, as well as low-data and high-data regimes.
-For each dataset, we perform two experiments.
-The first experiment evaluates the performance of next-step state prediction from a sparse set of sensor measurements.
-We randomly select 50 sensor locations in the state space that persist across time as input to the SHRED models.
-We then train 16 models which are combinations of 8 encoders and 2 decoders.
-We perform hyperparameter tuning by modifying the number of layers for the encoders and the model learning rate, increasing the total number of trained models to 128 per dataset.
-We train each model with a temporal lag of 50 time-steps for 100 epochs, we use a latent space size of 100, and save the model with the lowest validation loss obtained after at least 10 epochs.
-We use the following combinations of numbers of encoder $n_e$ for $n_d=1$ decoder layers: $n_e$ $\in$ $\{1, 2, 3, 4\}$.
-We also train each model with a learning rate $lr$ of $lr$ $\in$ $\{10^{-2}, 10^{-3}\}$.
-For each set of hyperparameters, we train five models with different seeds and report the mean and standard deviation.
+This section explores three different physical systems that we train the SHRED models on to perform state prediction \ay{and forecasting}.
+These dynamical systems come from different physical scales such as particle physics and global weather phenomena, as well as low-data and high-data regimes. \ay{To compare T-SHRED with the existing SHRED models, we perform a comprehensive model comparison by (1) evaluating the performance of every encoder and decoder on next-step state prediction from a sparse set of sensor measurements; and (2) comparing the performance of long-term rollouts on the lowest test set RMSE T-SHRED model with the lowest test set RMSE previous SHRED model.
+We perform this analysis for each of the three selected datasets.}

-For the second experiment, we train one SINDy-Attention T-SHRED model with two encoder layers and a single MLP decoder layer.
-We set the hidden state size to 6 and use 2 heads per transformer encoder layer.
-We train for 200 epochs with a learning rate of $10^{-3}$ and perform $\ell_2$ regularization with pruning on the coefficient terms in SINDy-Attention every 10 epochs.
-We use a linear polynomial library, resulting in Koopman SINDy-Attention and train for five different random seeds.
+\ay{We preprocess each dataset by a linear scaling of each field to be in the range [0, 1] and splitting each track into a training, validation, and testing split.
+The training split takes the first 80\% of each track, the validation split takes the next 10\%, and the testing split takes the last 10\%.}